12 Actionable tips to help you change the record, gain confidence

 Actionable Tip #2: Befriending your inner critic

 There’s a reason you have your inner critic.
 When you hear it, whose voice its it?
 It might be your mother, or your father, or a younger version of you – really listen to that voice and get to know them.
 It might not be anyone you recognise.
 There might be more than one.
 Get to know them all.
-You can name them.
+You could name them.
 Then consider when they pop up and why they’re being negative.
 Are they trying to protect you from getting hurt?
 Do they mean well?
 Perhaps they’re projecting their own fears onto you.
 Be kind to them, let them know you understand their fears, worries or concerns, and thank them for raising them.
 And then reframe what they’re saying: “you can’t do this.
 It’s not ready.
 You’re not ready.
 Don’t risk it.”
 Becomes: “you can do this.
 It is ready.
 You are enough.
 Be brave and give it a go.”

 The most powerful thing you can do is to understand where the story you’re telling yourself is coming from – so you can acknowledge it, put it to one side, tell yourself a different story – get yourself out of your own way and get on with living more deliberately!